Columbia Valley: Washington’s Biggest Wine Region

 Last Word

-The Columbia Valley is a wine region that everyone should know about.
-Thanks to its unique terroir, it offers freakishly elegant, aromatic wines that are well-developed in both body and structure.
-However, as a region, it has a few noticeable traits that separate it from both Old and New World regions, firmly placing in what can only be called the Wild West of wine.
-Let’s get to the nitty-gritty:
+The Columbia Valley is a wine region that everyone should know.
+Thanks to its unique terroir, it offers freakishly elegant, aromatic wines with great development in both body and structure.
+However, as a region, it has a few noticeable traits that separate it from both Old and New World regions, firmly placing it in what can only be called the Wild West of wine.

-2. The region is notoriously windy and most vineyards are planted so that the winds can pass through the rows.
+2. The region is notoriously windy, and most vineyards are planted so that the winds can pass through the rows.
 Wind reduces disease pressure from pests and fungus and causes grapes to develop thicker skins.

 Are you familiar with Washington State or Columbia Valley wine?
 We’d love to hear your thoughts.